What does dominance stand for?

 The actions and the psychological aspect of dominance is something they naturally have within them.
 They do not argue for their position.
 While they are playing, they do not think about themselves, but about their counterpart and the influence they exert.
 A dominant person takes the lead, a bossy person usurps it, seeks attention, is loud and engaging.
 But not in a positive sense.
 Again, some may feel reminded of their bad managers.

 A bossy person often displays many of the red flags associated with dominant personalities.
-They define your role according to their ideas, criticize or comment on boundaries, needs and desires.
+They define your role according to their ideas, criticize or comment on limits, needs and desires.
 All clear signs that such a personality is focused on themselves and not the submissive person.

 Dominance is always a gift, not an entitlement